VeronicaPistolesi/DataMining/README.md

 <img src="https://apre.it/wp-content/uploads/2021/01/logo_uni-pisa.png" width="200" />

 ## An extensive experimental setup of ML models for multivariable regression
-**Abstract:** The project consists of a data analysis based on data mining tools and performed using Python.
+The project consists of a data analysis based on data mining tools and performed using Python.
 The given original dataset consists of 2 .csv files, tweets.csv and users.csv, from which we extracted the data for the project.
 The work is broken down in four phases:
 1. Task 1 which includes the two sub-tasks of data understanding and data preparation
 2. Task 2 which is the clustering of our processed data